Gordonby/Devcenter/README.md

 ## Advanced Deployment Scenarios - Dev Box

-The IaC deployments above have used default parameter values to deploy a good sample configuration of Devbox and ADE.
+The IaC deployments above have used default parameter values to deploy a good sample configuration of Microsoft Dev Box and ADE.
 The IaC code is capable of deploying much more customised Devcenter environments as these samples show.

 ### Leveraging the Azure Image Builder

-Working with the default Marketplace VM images for Devbox provides a low complexity jumpstart for your dev team.
+Working with the default Marketplace VM images for Dev Box provides a low complexity jumpstart for your dev team.
 The next step in providing tailored images with all the right software for your project is to produce custom images that contain all the tools and software needed.

 Maintaining custom images can be time consuming, which is where the Azure Image Builder service comes in.
 It can be leveraged to take default MarketPlace images and layer on customisation before distributing the image to a private compute gallery that integrates with Dev Box.